kaibyao/fbkl-rust/server/README.md

 # fbkl-rust/server

 The server app that powers FBKL.
+Auth and API/serving-related logic goes here.
+Do not put business logic in here; that should go into `logic/`.

 ## Setup